Miss Havisham: Alternative and derived versions

 Miss Havisham's Fire (1979, revised 2001) is an opera composed by Dominick Argento with a libretto by John Olon-Scrymgeour, based on Dickens's character.
 The entire story is told in flashback during an inquiry into Miss Havisham's death.
 The opera gives her first name as "Aurelia".

-Ronald Frame's 2013 novel, Havisham, is a non-canonical story about Miss Havisham's early life.
+Ronald Frame's 2013 novel Havisham is a non-canonical story about Miss Havisham's early life.
 The story tells how Miss Havisham (given the name of Catherine) is the daughter of a brewer.
 The story tells of more than just the infamous trauma of being left behind by her fiancé and goes on with her taking charge of her family's business before descending into vengeful madness, adopting Estella, and arranging the meeting of Estella and Pip.

-Terry Pratchett's novel Reaper Man references Miss Havisham with the character of Miss Flitworth, who was apparently jilted by her fiance on her wedding day.
+Terry Pratchett's novel Reaper Man references Miss Havisham with the character of Miss Flitworth, who was apparently jilted by her fiancé on her wedding day.
 Miss Flitworth says that while her neighbors expected her to mope about the place in a wedding dress for the rest of her life, she did not want to waste food and so had the wedding breakfast and got on with living the rest of her life.

+In Jasper Fforde's Nextian Universe, Miss Havisham is a Jurisfiction agent, and the mentor of Thursday Next.

 Both Sunset Boulevard and What Ever Happened to Baby Jane? were inspired by David Lean's adaptation of Great Expectations, as were, by extension, the characters of Norma Desmond and Baby Jane Hudson, and their homes.